 - In Map Viewer, click Add and Search for Layers.

 - In the Search for Layers dialog, click the drop-down to search for content in ArcGIS Online.
 In the Find dialog box, type nassella and click Go.
 If necessary, uncheck the box to find only layers within map area.
-Once results are returned, click Add for the NassellaTussockRanges (by ArcGISOnlineExercises) result.
-Once the layer is added, click Done Adding Layers.
+Once results are returned, click the Add button for the NassellaTussockRanges (by ArcGISOnlineExercises) result.
+Once the layer is added, click Back.

 - On the ribbon above the map, click Save and choose Save As.
 Rename the map Analysis quick lesson - Your Name.
 Using your name in the title will ensure that the map title is unique in your organization.
 Click Save Map.